gerbenoostra/poetry-plugin-mono-repo-deps/README.md

 ### Poetry build

-When building the above project with Poetry (`poetry build`), the resulting build artifact (`tar.gz`/`whl`) will contain a path dependency in its metadata that looks like:
+By default, building the above project with Poetry (`poetry build`), will result in a build artifact (`tar.gz`/`whl`) containing a path dependency in its metadata similar to:

 ```
 Requires-Dist: lib-a @ file:///your/local/checkout/project/root/lib-a